Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 For those who know the basics of standard music notation but don't yet sight read at any level, my Sight Reading for Guitarists articles each focus on a different aspect of standard notation.
 In this article, we'll look at one aspect of music sight reading for guitarists that many beginners to sight reading find quite off-putting.
 That troublesome aspect is key signatures.

-Note - click on any examples to enlarge them, and if you're watching them on the video, view them in full-screen (high quality) mode for maximum clarity.
+If you're watching them on the video, it's best to view them in full-screen (high quality) mode for maximum clarity.

 A key signature is a series of sharps or flats that are placed on particular lines and spaces of the music staff at the beginning of each staff system.
 They are there to remind you to automatically raise or lower the pitch of those notes to ensure you stay in the key of the music.